voc/voctomix/doc/man/voctocore.rst

 .. option:: -p, --pipeline

-   Write GStreamer pipeline descriptions to text files instead of starting the mixer.
+   In addition to starting the mixer, dump the assembled GStreamer pipeline description to ``core.pipeline.txt`` in the current working directory.
+   Useful for inspecting or debugging the generated pipeline.

 .. option:: -n, --no-bins